Cadaver monument: Germany and the Netherlands

 Many cadaver monuments and ledger stones survive in Germany and the Netherlands.
 An impressive example is the 16th-century Van Brederode double-decker monument at Vianen near Utrecht, which depicts Reynoud van Brederode (d.
 1556) and his wife Philippote van der Marck (d.
 1537) as shrouded figures on the upper level, with a single verminous cadaver below.

 Ireland

 A total of 11 cadaver monuments have been recorded in Ireland, many of which are no longer in situ.
 The earliest complete record of these monuments was compiled by Helen M. Roe in 1969.
-One of the best known examples of this tradition is the monumental limestone slab known as "The Modest Man", dedicated to Thomas Ronan (d.
-1554), and his wife Johanna Tyrry (d.
-1569), now situated in the Triskel Christchurch in Cork.
-This is one of two examples recorded in Cork, with the second residing in Church of St Multose in Kinsale.

-A variant is in the form of Cadaver Stones, which lack any sculpted superstructure or canopy.
-These may merely be sculptural elements removed from more elaborate now lost monuments, as is the case with the stone of Sir Edmond Goldyng and his wife Elizabeth Fleming, which in the early part of the 16th century was built into the churchyard wall of St. Peter's Church of Ireland, Drogheda.
+The monumental limestone slab known as "The Modest Man", dedicated to Thomas Ronan (d.
+1554) and his wife Johanna Tyrry (d.
+1569) is in the Triskel Christchurch in Cork.
+A variant form is the Cadaver Stones, which lack any sculpted superstructure or canopy.
+These may merely be sculptural elements removed from more elaborate now lost monuments, as is the case with the stone of Sir Edmond Goldyng and his wife Elizabeth Fleming, built in the early 16th century into the churchyard wall of St. Peter's Church of Ireland, Drogheda.